 3. Multiple omega-3 sources.
 Mana has one of the most comprehensive omega-3 profiles in the whole industry.
 Taking into account that the western diet is deficient in this essential fatty acid; this is a big deal.

-4. Site navigation, looks and quantity of information.
+4. Site navigation, user experience, and quantity of information.
 Looking good is important, and providing the user with a pleasant buying experience even more.
-Not many achieve so, but I think Mana’s site is easy to navigate; and on top of that you will be able to access a ton of information about the ingredients and the products.
+Not many achieve so, but I think Mana’s site is easy to navigate.
+On top of that you will be able to access a ton of information about the ingredients and the products.

 What I dislike